myTerminal/slide-gazer/README.md

 Open the URL [http://slide-gazer.teamfluxion.com](http://slide-gazer.teamfluxion.com) in a web-browser.
 Google Chrome is the recommended web-browser, a few features may not work in other browsers as making this tool cross-browser was not the focus during its development.

-On the home-screen, you can choose to present a slide-show presentation or control one that is already running.
+On the home screen, you can choose to present a slide-show presentation or control one that is already running.

 ### Presenting a slide-show